psi4/psi4/doc/sphinxman/source/tutorial.rst

 molecular geometry is used to obtain rotational constants, which are then used to obtain rotational contributions to H, S, and G.

-.. warning:: It is important to know that |PSIfour|, like any other quantum chemistry program, does *not* compute the usual enthalpies, entropies, or Gibbs free energies *of formation* provided by most reference books.
+.. caution:: It is important to know that |PSIfour|, like any other quantum chemistry program, does *not* compute the usual enthalpies, entropies, or Gibbs free energies *of formation* provided by most reference books.
 Instead, quantum chemistry programs compute "absolute"